First Battle of Antofagasta

-The First Battle of Antofagasta or the Bombardment of Antofagasta was a battle of the War of the Pacific as it was the first nightly raid of the War as well as the first raid of the Huáscar in a campaign to destroy and capture Chilean ports and ships.
+The First Battle of Antofagasta or the Bombardment of Antofagasta took place during the War of the Pacific.
+It was the first nightly raid of the War as well as the first raid of the Huáscar in a campaign to destroy and capture Chilean ports and ships.

 Background

 The Huáscar had sailed from Iquique on May 24 at 5:30 am to carry out harassing operations against the Chilean forces occupying Antofagasta.